jhpaeng306/jhpaeng306.github.io/index.md

 ![image](/assets/img/square.jpeg){: style="float: left; padding:15px"}{:width="33%"}

 My name is **Jinhee Paeng**.
 I am an undergraduate student in Seoul National University (SNU).
 I am majoring in Mathematics, with Statistics as my double major.
-I am planning to graduate at June 2024, after when ongoing mandatory military service ends.
+I am planning to graduate B.S. at June 2024, and start PhD studies at Fall 2024.
 Here is my [Curriculum Vitae](/pdfs/CV.pdf).

 Academically I am interested in neural networks and emergence of intelligence, and aim to develop mathematical theories about such topics.
 Thus I am naturally enthusiastic at related mathematical or near-mathematical fields such as convex optimization, machine learning, PDEs and dynamical systems, stochastic processes, and data analysis.